 - (a) NEXT currently has limited revenue compared to cost.
-The Group has reported accumulated financial losses. - (b) NEXT's business plan assumes revenue from new products under development. - (c) Revenue from NEXT's products depends, among other things, on market factors which are not controlled by NEXT. - (d) Competing companies' products have entered the commercial stage, and the competitive situation for NEXT's products is constantly changing. - (e) NEXT's intended markets are undergoing rapid technological changes.
+The Group has reported accumulated financial losses. - (b) NEXT's business plan assumes increased revenue from existing products and new products under development. - (c) Revenue from NEXT's products depends, among other things, on market factors which are not controlled by NEXT. - (d) Competing companies' products have entered the commercial stage, and the competitive situation for NEXT's products is constantly changing. - (e) NEXT's intended markets are undergoing rapid technological changes.